What are the qualities you value in a best friend? Who is your best friend? Do you have a best friend?

 Hebrews 11:6 NKJV

-Unbelief stands in opposition to faith and stalls us spiritually.
-Those things we have been fervently praying for will be kept from us as long as we have unbelief reigning in our hearts.
+Unbelief opposes faith and stalls us spiritually.
+Those things we have been fervently praying for will be kept from us as long as unbelief reigns in our hearts.

 What a catastrophe

-Today, I challenge you to hold your relationship with God and others in reverence.
+Today, I challenge you to honor your relationship with God and others.
 Yes, he can use whomever he wants to use, whenever he wants to use them, and however he wants to use them.
 I’ve found most of the candidates God calls are what we would consider “disqualified” because of a lack of experience or their human frailties.
 Those are precisely the ones God uses.
 And when He uses such incompetent people (like me), He will get all the credit.